cds-snc/covid-alert-data/README.md

 ### OTKs claimed (server-side data)

+This indicates the number of one-time keys claimed via the app by COVID Alert users with positive COVID diagnoses.
+This is the server-side equivalent of [the in-app OTKs entered metric above](#otks-entered).

+* Server-side OTK data was collected from October 2020 onwards.
+The total (all-time) number of OTKs claimed is [published on Canada.ca under "One-time keys used"](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html#a6).
+* 698 OTKs were claimed between the launch of the app (July 31, 2020) and the introduction of server-side OTK data collection (October 3, 2020).
+These 698 OTKs are included in [the Canada.ca total](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html#a6) but not the files below.

 | filename | aggregation |
 | ------------- |------------- |
 | server_otk_claimed.*time_period*.csv | by date |